 The American Express Blue Business Cash™ Card has no annual fee (See Rates & Fees) and doesn’t have specific categories in which your earn more for your spend.
 Since it’s 2% cash back across the board (on eligible purchases) up to $50,000 annually, this may be a bit of a downside compared to the Ink Cash.
 Cash back earned is automatically credited to your statement.
 However, since the spending cap is a little more flexible, it can be easier to earn more bonus cash.

 Chase Ink Cash

-You might prefer the Chase Ink Cash because it has four bonus categories instead of three for categories that will likely be your most common business purchases.
+You might prefer the Ink Business Cash® Credit Card because it has four bonus categories that will likely be your most common business purchases.
 You might prefer some of the additional card benefits like primary rental car collision damage waiver coverage as well.

 It doesn’t matter if you go with Amex or Chase, either business card can make a good primary or secondary business credit card.
 You’ll never have to pay an annual fee and you can earn up to 5% on your regular business purchases.

 - Best Business Credit Card to Put Advertising Spend On

 - The 5/24 Rule and Business Credit Cards

 - What is the Best Chase Business Credit Card